 The world around us seems to be changing faster and faster, and in ways that are becoming more and more unpredictable and difficult to understand.
 Among the many phenomena that people in academia, government, the health industry, private business, and other fields are trying to make sense of is our environment and the limits of sustainability.

-The minor in Sustainability and Environmental Justice will complement and enrich your studies at John Jay College by informing you about the diverse frameworks employed to discuss and analyze these problems, and better prepare you for a world in which the changing environment is a fundamental aspect of everyday life.
+The minor in Environmental Justice will complement and enrich your studies at John Jay College by informing you about the diverse frameworks employed to discuss and analyze these problems, and better prepare you for a world in which the changing environment is a fundamental aspect of everyday life.

-Students taking the Sustainability and Environmental Justice Minor will:
+Students taking the Environmental Justice Minor will:

 • Understand the basic concepts, issues, and debates surrounding sustainability, sustainable development, and environmental justice.